 The proposed class representative must establish that he or she will adequately represent the proposed class.
 See Barboza v.
 West Coast Digital GSM, Inc. (2009) 179 Cal.App.4th 540, 546.
-Specifically, Plaintiff is adequate to represent the class because s he was employed by Defendants during the Class Period, experienced the same wage and hour practices as the rest of the Class, understood her duties as a Class Representative, has been willing to undergo the risks of litigation, and has no conflict of interest.
+Specifically, Plaintiff is adequate to represent the class because he was employed by Defendant during the Class Period, experienced the same wage and hour practices as the rest of the Class, understood his duties as a Class Representative, has been willing to undergo the risks of litigation, and has no conflict of interest.

 Adequacy may be established by the fact that counsel are experienced practitioners.
 See Local Joint Exec.
 Bd. of Culinary/Bartender Trust Fund v.
 Las Vegas Sands, Inc. (9th Cir.
 2001) 244 F.3d 1152, 1162.
-Here, Plaintiff is represented by Class Counsel with extensive experience in wage and hour class actions like the instant matter.
-(Mankin Decl. ¶¶ 2-6; Bokhour Decl. ¶¶ 15-20; Carlson Decl. ¶¶ 3-9).
+Here, Plaintiff is represented by Class Counsel with extensive experience in wage and hour class actions like this matter.
+(Mankin Decl. ¶¶ 2-6; Carlson Decl. ¶¶ 3-9).